Hans Poulsen - The Aussie Troubadour

-Hans Poulsen was completely different to all the other pop stars of the early 70s.
+Hans Poulsen was completely different to all the other pop stars of the early '70s.
 While watching TV music shows like ‘Bandstand’ or ‘Uptight’, you did not expect to see someone dressed in hippy clothes, wearing granny glasses and sporting a moustache and goatee beard.
 He might have looked unusual, but the songs that Hans wrote and sang were instantly likable and you could not help but like Hans as well.
 The gifted singer/songwriter travelled to many parts of the world, a true Aussie troubadour, sharing his songs of love, peace and saving the planet to whoever would listen.
-Despite suffering some major health issues, Hans has maintained a positive outlook on life and has continued writing songs throughout his life.
+Despite suffering some major health issues, Hans maintained a positive outlook on life and continued writing songs until a severe stroke affected his speech and ability to play guitar.

 “His music was a pleasant and idealistic blend of soft rock, pop, country, folk and even bluegrass elements.
 His melodies were always enchanting and his lyrics delved into social and environmental issues, alternative lifestyles, the meaning of life and good old fashioned love.”
 (Ian McFarlane)